Admaston, Shropshire: Services

 Admaston has a row of shops, including a hairdresser, Post Office, and two small convenience stores.
 It also has one public house, The Pheasant, a Methodist church and a Newfrontiers church called Hope Community Church Admaston.
 St Peter's Church at Wrockwardine is Admaston's Church of England parish church.

 Local recreational services include two football pitches and a bike park, whilst the new addition of a football and basketball games area has been popular with the local young people.
 A charity, The Admaston House Community Centre Trust runs the local community centre.
 Another local charity St Christopher's Hall Trust, has several weekly clubs and activities at the community centre.
 St Christopher's Hall Trust also organise a week of community events at the end of July called Admaston Fun Week.
 A holiday club for primary school children runs in the morning and events for families and young people in the evening.

 Notable people

+Edward Newill, clergyman who became Archdeacon of Dorking, was born at Admaston in 1877.

 Former TT road racer William (Bill) Doran lived in Station Road, Admaston, at time of his death in 1973.

 Donald Fear, winner of game show Who Wants to be a Millionaire? in 2020, is a resident of Admaston.